chef/chef-web-docs/chef_master/source/config_rb_client.rst

    .. warning:: The ``whitelist`` setting is available only when using Chef Push Jobs, a tool that runs jobs against nodes in an organization.

-``windows_service.watchdog_timeout``
-   The maximum amount of time (in seconds) available for a Chef Infra Client run when it is run as a service on the Microsoft Windows platform.
-If a Chef Infra Client run fails to complete within the specified timeframe, that Chef Infra Client run is terminated.
-Default value: ``2 * (60 * 60)``.

 Automatic Proxy Config
 -----------------------------------------------------
 .. tag proxy_env